Domino rules

 Domino game rules

-Domino is played with a set of 28 rectangular pieces, divided in two squares with a variable amount of points that range from zero to six.
+Domino is played with a set of 28 rectangular tiles, divided in two squares with a variable amount of points that range from zero to six.

-The pieces cover all the possible combinations with both numbers.
-So, there are 7 different pieces with each of the numbers.
-Pieces where the number is repeated are called doubles.
-The value of every piece is the sum of the points in both squares.
+The tiles cover all the possible combinations with both numbers.
+So, there are 7 different tiles with each of the numbers.
+Tiles where the number is repeated are called doubles.
+The value of every tile is the sum of the points in both squares.

 How the game goes on